dotnet/runtimelab/src/docs/binding-pats.md

 # ABI Differences

+Other than the typical Swift function call ABI differences common to all types that have functions, there are no ABI differences unique to PATs.

 # Runtime Differences

 Because PATs inherently require a generic declaration, it means that the implementation details of the type comes along separately.